karanbayns/Wine-Quality-Classification/README.md

     * For `data_processing.py`, `eda.py`, and `analysis.py`, the `path_save` argument must be a **directory** (e.g., `data/processed/`),
       because the filenames are hardcoded within the scripts.

-## The way to use the container image
+# Using the container image
 1. Since we provide the 'docker-compose.yml' file, use the command line 'docker compose up -d', it will create a container and you will see the similar result below.
 <img width="673" height="59" alt="截屏2025-11-29 上午11 47 18" src="https://github.com/user-attachments/assets/b27dd873-45ac-4a41-93d1-5342a636e271" />